aarmey/CV/Meyer_CV.md

 \leftskip 0.1in
 \parindent -0.1in

 50\.
 Movassaghi, C.S., K.A.
 Perrotta, M.E.
 Curry, A.N.
 Nashner, K.K.
 Nguyen, M.E.
 Wesely, M.A.
 Fillol, C. Lui, **A.S.
 Meyer**, A.M.
 Andrews.
-"Machine-learning-guided design of voltammetry waveforms." _Submitted."
+"Machine-learning-guided design of voltammetry waveforms." _Submitted._

 \parskip 0.1in